accept-nano/accept-nano/README.md

    - **/api/pay** for creating a payment request.
    - **/api/verify** for checking the status of a payment.
  - From client, you create a payment request by posting the currency and amount.
- - When *accept-nano* receives a payment request, it creates a random seed and unique address for the payment and saves it in its database, then returns a unique token to the client.
+ - When *accept-nano* receives a payment request, it creates a random unique address for the payment and saves it in its database, then returns a unique token to the client.
- - After the payment is created, *accept-nano* starts checking the destination account for incoming funds periodically.
+ - After the payment is created, *accept-nano* starts monitoring the destination account for incoming funds.
+It does this by sending a request to node and listening blocks from network via Websocket connection.
  - While *accept-nano* is checking the payment, the client also checks by calling the verification endpoint.
 It does this continuously until the payment is verified.
  - The customer has a limited amount of time to transfer the funds to the destination account.
 This duration can be set in *accept-nano* config.
  - Then the customer pays the requested amount.